 SEO today is based on one overall guideline: create good content your customers and readers want to read.

-SEO Rules: Write Naturally and Use Keywords Sparingly
+SEO Content Rules: Write Naturally and Use Keywords Sparingly

 You already know keyword stuffing is a fast track to penalties from the search engines.
 They understand content has to be readable to make their users happy.